PROTECT YOUR TURBOCHARGER

 Under engine load exhaust temperatures can exceed 800 Degs C, these temperatures are transferred to the exhaust manifold system.
 While the engine is running the oil flow through to turbocharger dissipates the heat and cools the turbocharger internals.
 However after engine shutdown the oil supply ceases and heat soak occurs, to overcome this detrimental effect most engine manufacturers specify “engine idle time” prior to shut down.

 3. Foreign Object Damage

 This is the description given to physical damage of the compressor /turbine wheel components of the rotating assembly.
 Compressor wheel damage is usually associated with air filter / intake system component defects.
 Turbine wheel damage is most likely relative to internal engine component part failure ie Valve head, Piston Rings etc.

-Turbocharger manufacturers advise that the lubrication system is critical for the performance and continued longevity of the turbocharger, the TURBO SAVIOUR is a proven accessory that provides an in built preventive maintenance program especially effective in applications that include excessive start ups and shut downs…
+Turbocharger manufacturers advise that the lubrication system is critical for the performance and continued longevity of the turbocharger, the Turbo Saviour is a proven accessory that provides an in built preventive maintenance program for your turbo charger, especially effective in applications that include repeated start ups and shut down.

 The Turbo Saviour is a combination Oil Accumulator and Filter that ensures the lubrication system to your turbocharger is operating to its optimum.
 Contact us today to extend the life of your Turbocharger.

 The impact of the Turbo Saviour on turbocharger bearing temperatures